avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 ## Query Examples

 ```
+# Greetings
+hi
+hey
+what's up

+# Asset Health
 What is the health status of Transformer T-123?
 Which assets have reported diagnostic issues in the past week?

+# Maintenance
 What maintenance is scheduled for Substation S-567 next week?
+When is the next scheduled maintenance for Breaker B-888?

+# Inspections
 Show me the last infrared inspection report for Transformer T-789.

+# Real-time Data
 What is the temperature at Substation S-567 right now?

+# Geofencing
 Am I within the geofenced area for Transformer T-123?

+# Safety
 What are the safety guidelines for breaker racking?
+What are the safety guidelines for working on high voltage circuits?

+# Technical Knowledge
 How do I interpret DGA test results for transformers?

+# Inventory
 Do we have spare bushings available for Transformer T-987?
 ```